 As a starting point, examine existing co-branding examples and ask yourself how good of a fit they appear to be and why.
 Seek out other companies and ask them to share their co-branding guidelines.
 Then put together the co-branding principles that are right for your food truck empire.
 Once they’re in place, you can brainstorm potential partners who may be a good match and consider the benefits of linking up from their perspective as well as yours.
 Then put together a proposal and reach out to them.

 Co-branding is an often-overlooked strategy by which the whole can truly be greater than the sum of the parts.
-While it should be used sparingly and judiciously, it could generate a new level of interest and excitement around your food truck and the products you serve.
+While it should be used sparingly it could generate a new level of interest and excitement around your food truck.